 On Monday 23 February at 7.30 p.m. the Rev Canon Dr James Steven will give the annual public liturgy lecture in memory of Michael Vasey in the Chapel of St John’s College, Durham.
 His subject will be ‘Anabaptist Daily Prayer: A 21st Century Synthesis of Liturgical and Evangelical Traditions’.
 James is the Academic Dean and Programme Leader for the MA in Christian Liturgy at Sarum College, Salisbury, and was a student of Michael Vasey’s at Cranmer Hall.

 The recording is now available and you can get it here.

 The Christendom culture that dominated Europe for centuries and transposed itself with great success into many other nations was undoubtedly a brilliant achievement.
 It was also brutal, suppressing dissent and extending its influence through violence as well as persuasion, but it has left a remarkable legacy in all walks of life and most areas of society.
 As Christendom fades, should we grieve or celebrate its passing?
 What resources should we carry with us into post-Christendom, and what baggage should we leave behind?

 Stuart Murray Williams, the author of Post-Christendom and Church after Christendom, is also the series editor of the ‘After Christendom’ series.
 He is a trainer/consultant working under the auspices of the Anabaptist Network, director of the Centre for Anabaptist Studies at Bristol Baptist College and one of the coordinators of Urban Expression.

-To register for these webinars (which can be watched live or as recordings), or for further information, please contact Stuart Murray Williams at email@example.com.
+To register for this seminar (which can be watched live or as a recording), or for further information, please contact Stuart Murray Williams at email@example.com.